Is Astrology Just A Facade?

 Being open to the possibility of astrology is an act of curiosity and cognitive independence.

 To ask the question – “Is there a link between human behaviours and planetary position”- opens huge philosophical and psychological questions that are not easily ignored.
+This is something The New York Times may want to explore?

 What is far more interesting to consider is why do such correlations between cosmos and psyche appear to exist?